ujjwalguptaofficial/jsstore.docs/docs/update/map-set.md

 **1. Save the above code in a file and import it inside web worker**

-you can use <a href="/docs/import-scripts.md">importScripts</a> to import your scripts which contains your methods.
+you can use [importScripts](/docs/import-scripts.md) to import your scripts which contains your methods.

 ```javascript
 await connection.importSripts("update_logic.js");